 - Search for hidden history and cover-ups.
 Have you heard of the Gnostics?
 Have your heard of the Emerald tablets or the Book of Enoch?
 I hadn’t until recently and they are food for thought.
 Always be skeptical but open.
 Many of the parts about females’ roles throughout history were either removed or never included in textbooks and religious texts.
 The government has scientific “proof” that remote viewing is real.
 I’ve seen the unclassified CIA documents (Project Stargate and Project Sun Streak) that have been released.
 Again, are they real or “fakes” to keep people from knowing something else?
 You can decide for yourself.

 - Consider strange theories like the “universe is experiencing itself” theory or “simulation” theory.
 This rabbit hole is a bottomless pit.

 - Take everything with a grain of salt, do your own research and open your mind to all possibilities.
 If you try to disprove something, you might just prove it.

 Is religion wrong?
 What is religion getting right?

 No, religion is not wrong.
-Who knows, maybe one single religion is getting it completely right.
+Who knows, maybe one single religion is getting it completely right as I mentioned above.
 I am in no way saying people who follow religions are wrong or bad.
 There are many positive aspects of religion.
 There are many, many people who are extremely caring, understanding and non-judgmental that follow their religions very stringently.
-Religion helps to bring people together, provides positive guidelines to live a meaningful and happy life, and provides charity around the world.
-Religion also helps families, those in despair and the elderly, as well as those in crisis.
+Religion helps to bring people together, provides positive guidelines to live a meaningful and happy life, and provides a community and charity around the world.
+Religion also helps many families, those in despair and the elderly, as well as those in crisis.

 My goal is always to provide information and ideas with the hopes that you will do your own research and learning going forward.
 I’d love to hear how being religious or spiritual has made a difference in your life.
-Now let’s all just love one another regardless of our beliefs already!
+Now…let’s all just love one another regardless of our beliefs already…sheesh!